mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 ------------
 - Updated the convolution function in the fitting framework to allow the convolution of two composite functions.
 - Added an unroll all checkbox in Algorithm History Window which allows all algorithms to be unrolled at once when copying the script
+- Added a function to the Matrix class to support an analytic calculation of the inverse of a symmetric tridiagonal matrix

 Bugfixes
 --------